Clackamas County’s new one-stop digital development services hub.

-Typically, the county will post No Parking signs for one of the following reasons:
+Typically, the county posts No Parking signs for one of the following reasons:

-- The Fire District has indicated that on-street parking interferes with the ability of fire apparatus to reach a location in an emergency or;
+- The Fire District has reported that on-street parking interferes with the ability of fire vehicles to reach a location in an emergency or;

-- One hundred percent of residents have signed a petition indicating their support for restricting parking.
+- One hundred percent of residents have signed a petition expressing their support for restricting parking.